Joseph-Gill/tax-backend/Readme.md

 * `/api/taxes/tax/<int:tax_id>/reviewed/` POST: Set the reviewed status of a specified tax consequence as true, reviewing_user is set as logged-in user
 * `/api/taxes/tax/<int:tax_id>/notreviewed/` POST: Set the reviewed status of a specified tax as false
 * `/api/taxes/project/<int:project_id>/notreviewed/samecountry/` GET: List all tax consequences that are not reviewed and for the same country as the logged-in user
-* `/api/taxes/project/<int:project_id/opencomments/toreviewcomments/` GET: Get the number of "open" and "not Reviewed" tax consequences of the logged-in user's country, for a specified project
+* `/api/taxes/project/<int:project_id>/opencomments/toreviewcomments/` GET: Get the number of "open" and "not Reviewed" tax consequences of the logged-in user's country, for a specified project

 #### Project Roles
 * `/api/projectroles/userprofile/<int:userprofile_id>/group/<int:group_id>/` GET: Get all project roles for a specified user and group
 * `/api/projectroles/group/<int:group_id>/project/<int:project_id>/` GET: Get all user project roles for a specified group and specified project
+* `/api/projectroles/userprofile/<int:userprofile_id>/project/<int:project_id>/` POST: Toggle the favorite status of a specified project for a specified user profile

 #### Task Documents
 * `/api/taskdocuments/<int:taskdocument_id>/` DELETE: Delete specified task document